ziapeltagames/six-winters/docs/RULES.md

 ### Abilities

-Abilities are available to use at any time.
+Abilities are available to use at any time during the [**actions**](#actions) phase.
 Typically abilities are fueled by using dice.
 Players are free to use action dice, asset dice at the character's location, or resource dice from the location's associated resource pool.
 Some abilities are used by taking a point of psyche or body stress.

 Like progress cards, abilities with a specific die value require using a die of that value.
 Abilities with a white box may be used with any die.